natron2000/LLM_10K_MADS/README.md

 # LLM 10-K RAG

-A RAG system to provide accurate answers based off of 10-K reports from S&P 500 companes.
+A RAG system to provide accurate answers based off of 10-K reports from S&P 500 companies.

 ## Description

-This project creates a framework to build a chat bot on top of a vector database that helps answer questions on S&P 500 companies by retreving context from their 10-K reports that was submitted to the SEC.
+This project creates a framework to build a chatbot on top of a vector database that helps answer questions on S&P 500 companies by retreving context from their 10-K reports that was submitted to the SEC.

 ## Requirements

 Packages from the requirements.txt.
 Ollama program
+all-minilm & Llama 3.2 downloaded
 Enough computing power to run Llama 3.2

 ## Package Structure